For my customers

 - WordPress is powerful.
 Starting as a content management system with the main purpose of a blog, WordPress nowadays is more than a blog.
 It can be used for e-commerce websites, digital newspapers, or still a simple, personal blog.
 See WordPress showcases here.
 WordPress is featured rich.

 - WordPress is open source and backed by thousands of developers around the clock.
 That means people can find out security holes faster.
 The good thing with that is security patches are also released as fast as possible.
+This is also a reason for me to move from my own CMS, which I started from 2000, to WordPress.

 Any risk in using WordPress?